-This video was created as part of the celebration of 2005 as the Year of Languages.
-The program examines foreign language programs in the Commonwealth and how Virginia prepares students, in classrooms and beyond.
+The Building Our Strengths Through Languages: Investing in the Future video was created as part of the celebration of 2005 as the Year of Languages.
+The program examines foreign language programs in the commonwealth and how Virginia prepares students, in classrooms and beyond.

 Supporting World Language Learning for Students with Disabilities

 Supporting World Language Learning for Students with Disabilities-This is a PDF document.
 (PDF) – Overview and practical manual for including students with disabilities, difficulties, or other specialized learning needs in the foreign language classroom.

 Supporting World Language Learning for Students with Disabilities: Teacher Toolkit-This is a PDF document.A supplement to Supporting World Language Learning for Students with Disabilities with additional strategies and sample lessons for teachers.

 Applications are now available for student nominations for the 2022 Governor’s World Language Academies.

 New 2021 World Language Standards of Learning